Arizona Cannabis Business Licenses

 Arizona legalized cannabis for medical purposes on November 2, 2010 when voters supported Proposition 203 (Prop 203), a medical cannabis initiative.

 WHAT ARE ARIZONA'S CANNABIS LAWS?

-In November, the Safe and Smart Arizona Act will appear on the general election ballot.
-If passed, the initiative will legalize recreational cannabis within the state of Arizona and also outlines eligible applicants who can apply for cannabis business licenses.
+Most recently in November 2020, Proposition 207, known as the Safe and Smart Arizona Act, legalized the cultivation, processing, and sale of adult-use cannabis in Arizona.
 Eligible applicants include existing non-profit medical cannabis establishments and the state will also accept 26 Social Equity Applicants from communities disproportionately impacted by the War on Drugs.

 WHAT IS ARIZONA'S CANNABIS LICENSING TIMELINE & CANNABIS APPLICATION PROCESS?

 At this time, the medical cannabis dispensary licensing window is closed in Arizona.
 However applications are suspected to open back up in 2021, and possibly new legislation regarding recreational cannabis dispensaries in Arizona could be underway after November.
 Once the application is posted on the Arizona Department of Health Services website, the department will accept applications for a period of ten business days, 30 days after the application is posted.
 Individuals over the age of 21 that submit a criminal background check can apply.
 Approvals will be given by the Department of Health Services 60 days after receiving the application.

 WHAT IS THE HISTORY OF CANNABIS IN ARIZONA?